 Advice for first year Surveying students

-The following is an assortment of information that will be of interest to students undertaking the BSurv degree for the first time.
+The following information will be of interest to students aiming to apply for the BSurv degree for the first time.

-For first time students – you MUST enroll for the ‘Surveying First Year (BSc)’ degree programme NOT the Bachelor of Surveying (BSurv First Year).
+1. First time students MUST enroll for the ‘Surveying First Year (BSc)’ degree programme NOT the Bachelor of Surveying (BSurv First Year).

-You must choose seven papers (minimum) in your first year – SURV101, 102, ENGL228 and MATH160 plus three papers of your choice.
+2. You must choose and pass seven papers (minimum) in your first year (semester 1 and semester 2).
+These include SURV101, 102, ENGL228 and MATH160 plus three papers of your choice.

-• You may need time to settle into, and adjust to University life, both in terms of academic and personal adjustments.
+• You may need time to settle in and adjust to University life, both in terms of academic and personal adjustments.
 A lighter first semester might accommodate this.

-• Your personal attitude, self discipline and commitment to study i.e., why are you here?
-Looking at these questions may help you decide on how to balance your first year work load.
+• Your personal attitude, self discipline and commitment to study all make a difference?
+Being clear with yourself about your university goals may help you decide how to balance your first year work load.

-Over recent years, entry into the BSurv degree has been very competitive.
+5. Entry into the BSurv degree is competitive.
+Admission does not normally exceed 65 students.
 Typically, the average grade (for the four compulsory papers only) required to gain entry has been at a B level.

-Students are advised to select their outside elective papers in an area that they are particularly interested in.
-This provides a clear pathway to an alternative degree ‘major’.
-If a student chooses two papers in the same optional subject area (e.g., music, geography, maths etc), they will then be able to enroll in 200 level papers in the 2nd year of study.
-This is vital if a student is not accepted into the BSurv or not wishing to continue with another surveying degree – they can move seamlessly into their alternative degree.
+6. Select outside elective papers in an area that is particularly interesting to you.
+This will help you to get the most out of those papers and provides a clear pathway to an alternative degree ‘major’.
+If you choose two papers in the same optional subject area (e.g., music, geography, maths, etc.) and later decide that Surveying is not for you, you will then be able to enroll in 200 level papers in the 2nd year of study for that alternate pathway.

-Sixty (60) days or more of documented surveying work experience, supported by a written report and submitted to the School prior to applying for formal admission to the BSurv, will be assessed and may be awarded a bonus of up to 5%.
-This bonus is extremely valuable within the formal BSurv Admission process.
+9. Sixty (60) days or more of documented surveying work experience may be awarded a bonus of up to 5%.
+This bonus is extremely valuable within the formal BSurv admission process.

-o The report shall describe the company size and domains of expertise, the work undertaken and the value the student obtained from it.
-Such a report will be graded with a mark, up to 5%.
+To apply for this bonus, you must submit a written report to the School prior to applying for formal admission to the BSurv.
+The report must describe the company size and domains of expertise, the work undertaken and the value the student obtained from it.
 This will allow the School to evaluate the relevance of the surveying experience, while also taking into account the academic ability of the student as displayed by the report writing.

 GEOG101, PHSI131, MAOR102, MANT102, EAOS111, ENVI111,